dvanbalen/pipeline-provisioning/README.md

 3. Click Developer settings
 4. Click OAuth Apps
 5. Click New Org OAuth App button
-6. Name the new app "va-spruce-<OCPClusterID>
+6. Name the new app "<app-name>-<OCPClusterID>
 7. Paste the main cluster URL under Homepage URL
-8. Set the Authorization callback URL to "https://oauth-openshift.<your-cluster-url>/oauth2callback/va-spruce-team/"
+8. Set the Authorization callback URL to "https://oauth-openshift.<your-cluster-url>/oauth2callback/<name-of-github-group>/"
 9. Click the Register application button
 10. Copy the Client ID and add it to the spec/identityProviders/github/clientID field in the base/auth/oauth.yaml file
 11. Click the Generate a new client secret button